DotNyslexic/CPRE381/README.md

 ###### Lab 3
 Begin working with stored (register) values.
 Create a decoder and a MUX for the Microprocessor without Interlocked Pipelined Stages (MIPS) application.
 Finally, implement MIPS application that is capable of adding/subtracting values in addition to storing them.

+###### Lab 4
+Use the previously created MIPS app, but now store the calculated values in memory (RAM).
+Also create a signed number extender so components can communicate if they are not working with the same width bus.